Infusing Ketamine for Addiction

 What is Ketamine?

-Ketamine is used as an aesthetic by medical practitioners [1].
-It is also often used illegally like any other stimulant drug, since it can cause a ‘high’ feeling.
-It contains some dissociative (or hallucinogenic) properties, which makes it beneficial for patients or animals in pain during a procedure, but causes distortion from reality and a disconnected feeling for drug abusers.
+Ketamine is used as an anesthetic by medical practitioners.
+As a stimulant drug, it is also often taken illegally, giving users a ‘high’.
+It contains some dissociative (or hallucinogenic) properties, which makes it beneficial for patients or animals in pain during a procedure.
+It creates a distortion of reality and a disconnected feeling for drug abusers.

-Like all other stimulant abuse, the ‘high’ euphoric feeling is addictive, causing addicts to repeat the misuse.
-The effects of ketamine in particular are short and so people are likely to engage in a binge cycle, where they repeatedly administer the drug every time the effects begin to wear off.
-Over time, the body develops tolerance to the drug due to prolonged misuse, necessitating a higher dosage of the drug in order to feel the short-lived positive feelings.
-This is also known as dependance or addiction.
+Like all other stimulant abuse, the ‘high’ euphoric feeling is addictive, causing addicts to repeat their misuse.
+The effects of ketamine in particular are short, so people are likely to engage in a binge cycle, where they repeatedly administer the drug every time the effects begin to wear off.
+Over time, the body develops tolerance to the drug due to prolonged misuse, necessitating a higher dosage of the drug to feel the short-lived positive feelings.
+This is commonly known as dependence or ketamine addiction.

-Eventually, this can lead to an overdose, characterized by slow, difficult breathing.
+Eventually, this can lead to an overdose, causing slow, difficult breathing.

 Back to top